seanmpuckett/sai/readme.md

 _Note that it is computationally unwise to compile the same SAI expression over and over.
 Assign things your results to a variable and re-use the compiled Javascript._

-#### To define a function using SAI in a JS file
+Here's creating a function from Javascript:

     var SAI = require('sai-language');
     var ReverseItems=SAI.Expression(`task given items
       return items thru chain .
-        split ''
+        | split ''
-        reverse
+        | reverse
-        join ''
+        | join ''
     `);

 Result: